 She replied with a quick yes, "Certainly!
 We humans are the most creative race on the planet!"

-I pushed my point, "We think so, but tell me, through the history how many geniuses were there?
+I pushed my point, "We think so, but, through the history how many geniuses were there?
 People who made a difference to our race?"
 She thought a little, "A few thousand!"

 "If you take away those few thousand geniuses who made the difference, the inventors and artists, and explorers, what others were doing?
-Think about it, among the millions of people on the earth only one asked the most basic question, why the apple falls upside down and not the other way?
-A handful of people challenged the assumption that Earth was the centre of the universe, and that actually Earth revolves around the Sun.
+Among the millions of people on the earth only one asked, why the apple falls upside down and not the other way?
+Only a handful of people challenged the assumption that Earth was the centre of the universe, and that actually Earth revolves around the Sun.
 They faced the threats to their life, some of them were burnt alive.
-If we are a creative race, why it was so?
+If we are a creative race, why was it so?
 Why the vast majority couldn't accept another point of view?"

 My friend was thinking deeply.
 She said, "I believe people are creative, but they were afraid of the authorities.
 Moreover, these new facts were challenging their sense of identity.
 It broke their belief that their scriptures were gospel truth!"

-I said, "That's the crux of this discussion.
-As a race we are governed by two conflicting programmes.
+"That's the crux of this discussion' I chimed in, "as a race we are governed by two conflicting programs.
 On the one hand we have the capacity to think new, to discover new realities; and on the other hand, our brains are wired for safety and security.
 Going against the authority and the status quo can endanger us.
 Leaving the crowd and going into uncharted territory alone can also lead us into trouble.
 That's why the majority choose group-security, peer-approval over new experiences.
 When I say the majority, I mean 99%!"

 She asked, "I understand, but how creativity training can help here?"